Tyrrrz/Tyrrrz.me/data/blog/monadic-comprehension-via-linq/Post.md

 Console.WriteLine(result);
 ```

-Nevertheless, this example should hopefully highlight the primary use case for introducing custom LINQ notations: expressing pipelines with types that have chainable semantics.
+Nevertheless, this example should hopefully highlight the primary use case for introducing custom LINQ notations: **expressing pipelines with types that have chainable semantics**.
 Going further, let's take a look at a few more complicated but also more practical scenarios.

 ## Chaining operations with optional return values